rtmigo/chkpkg_py/README.md

 with Package() as pkg:
     pkg.run_python_code('import mypackage; mypackage.myfunc()')
+    pkg.run_shell_code('mycli --version')

 print("Package is OK!")
 ```

-This **test script** creates a distribution, installs the package from that distribution,
+This **test script** creates a distribution, installs the package from that
-imports the newly installed package and calls `myfunc()` from it.
-If at least
+distribution, imports the newly installed package and calls `myfunc()` from it.
-one command returned a non-zero exit code, an exception would be thrown.
-The
+If at least one command returned a non-zero exit code, an exception would be
-absence of exceptions means that the package is fine.
+thrown.
+The absence of exceptions means that the package is fine.

 By default, we assume that the `setup.py` or `setup.cfg` is located in the
 current working directory.
 You can specify a different path using the
 argument `Package(project_dir=...)`

-## Steps
+# Steps

 Without context, the test script would look like this: